 Advanced publishing options¶

-Aside from publishing your content immediately, you have two ways of making sure your content is published at a given date in the future: Date-based publishing and Schedule blocks in the Landing Page.
+Aside from publishing your content immediately, you can make sure your content is published at a given date in the future using Date-based publishing.

 In eZ Enterprise, select Publish Later in the menu on the right.